 Every effort is made to reunite a dog with its owner.
 The best way to do this is to have your dog licensed.
-All licensing is done by mail, all you have to do is call the office for an application (or print it from this site!) and send it in with the rabies certificate and a spay/or neuter certificate (if applicable).
+All licensing is done by mail or in person at the Justice Center.
+All you have to do is obtain an application (or print it from this site!) and send it in with the rabies certificate and a spay/or neuter certificate (if applicable).
 You can now license your dog up to 3 years at time.
 The tags are now permanent, instead of getting new tags every year.

 ***Please note fees have recently changed - make sure you have the most up to date application (1 year price $16, etc.)***

 The Animal Control Office is open from 8 to 4:30 pm, Monday through Friday.